sophiabrandt/the-native-web-coding-circle/README.md

-[coding circle][cc] contains the code for the challenges proposed by the [Youtube Channel thenativeweb.io][cc] (German coding channel).
+[the-native-web-coding-circle][cc] contains the code for the challenges proposed by the [Youtube Channel thenativeweb.io][cc] (German coding channel).
 A premium channel membership is required to view the videos.

 ## Getting started